matil019/lambda-calculus/README.md

-# Untyped Lambda Calculus and Genetic Algorithm in Haskell
+# Lambda Calculus and Genetic Algorithm in Haskell

-This is an implementation of [(untyped) lambda calculus][wikip-lc] in Haskell, combined with [genetic algorithm][wikip-ga].
+This is an implementation of untyped and simply-typed [lambda calculus][wikip-lc] in Haskell, combined with [genetic algorithm][wikip-ga].
 Both are written from scratch, just for fun!

 [wikip-lc]: https://en.wikipedia.org/wiki/Lambda_calculus
 [wikip-ga]: https://en.wikipedia.org/wiki/Genetic_algorithm